SbWereWolf/xml-navigator/README.md

 Xml Navigator is library for navigation through xml.

-With Navigator you able to get xml-element name, it attributes, nested elements, and nested elements that occur multiple times.
+With the Navigator you are able to get xml-element name, it attributes, nested elements, and nested elements that occur multiple times.

 ## How To Install